 Is the checkout experience the same?

-Checkout can be slightly different if the buyer offers less than your minimum, OR the buyer tries to skip entering a price at all, go straight to ‘buy’.
-(They can choose to move straight to the 'buy' option, bypassing the option of selecting their own price.)
+Checkout can be slightly different if the buyer offers less than your minimum, OR the buyer tries to skip entering a price.

-Can my customer skip setting their own price using this feature?
+Wait, my customer can SKIP setting their own price?

 Yes.
-A buyer also has the option to skip entering an amount in the price field, click ‘buy,’ which will take them straight to the checkout page.
+A buyer does have the option to skip entering an amount in the price field and click your ‘buy’ button, which will take them straight to the checkout page.

 What if my customer tries to pay less than my minimum set price?